City-of-Helsinki/mlops-template/README.md

 # ML Ops template

-> Generic ML Ops template for small scale ML.
+> Generic template for small scale MLOps.

 ## About